nghttp2/nghttp2/README.rst

 In this configuration, clients which do not support secure SPDY proxy can use secure SPDY proxy through ``shrpx``.
 Putting ``shrpx`` in the same box or same network with the clients, this configuration can bring the benefits of secure SPDY proxy to those clients.
+Since the maximum number of connections per server still applies in proxy connection, the performance gain is not obvious.
+For example, if the maximum number of connections per server is 6, after sending 6 requests to the proxy, client blocks further requests, which kills performance which might be gained in SPDY connection.
+For clients which can tweak these values (e.g., ``network.http.max-connections-per-server`` in Firefox), increasing them may improve the performance.

 With ``--client`` option, it works as reverse proxy and expects that the backend is SPDY-enabled Web server::